 A Pre-Sub should contain clear, specific questions regarding review issues relevant to a planned IDE, CW, IND, or marketing submission in order to focus FDA and submitter efforts on issues most relevant to moving a project forward.

-In FDA's experience, questions that lead to productive Pre-Sub interactions share the following characteristics:
+In FDA's experience, questions that lead to productive Pre-Sub interactions request specific feedback on a limited number of focused topics.